 There are restrictions on street parking near the ground.

 Blackpool North station is about two miles from the ground, so either take a taxi, or alternately, cross the road to the bus station and catch the number 11 bus towards Lytham St Annes.
-Get off at the Old Bridge House pub and walk down Lonsdale Road to the ground.
+Get off at the Bridge pub and walk down Lonsdale Road to the ground.

 Where to eat and drink

 About five minutes walk from the ground is the Festival Park, Rigby Road, FY1 5EP, which has a number of food outlets including McDonalds, Frankie and Bennies and the Swift Hound Flaming Grill.

 The nearest pub to the ground is The Bridge (formerly the Old Bridge House), 124 Lytham Road, Blackpool FY1 6DZ.
 Now selling real ale, the Bridge is a family pub that welcomes away fans and serves bar snacks.
 [Walk down Bloomfield Road towards the sea front and then turn right into Lytham Road, the pub is down on the right]